akka/akka-http/docs/src/main/paradox/scala/http/server-side/http2.md

 (...)
 ```

 If your curl output looks like above, you have successfully configured HTTP/2.
-However, on JDK's up to version 9, it is likely to look like this instead:
+However, on JDKs up to version 9, it is likely to look like this instead:

 ```
 $ curl -k -v https://localhost:8443